 Geej was also communications and popular education director for the Mindanao Commission on Women for six years, where she trained women political leaders in peacemaking.
 She documented and co-facilitated the commission’s project “If Women Negotiated the Peace Panel”—the results of which were presented to the Moro Islamic Liberation Front (MILF) and Government of the Republic of the Philippines GRP) Peace Panels for their series of peace talks in 2008.

-Geej is also known by the following names: Geejay Arriola, Geej Lang, Geej Dahl, Geej Langlois.
+Geej, whose full name is CECILIA BAJO WILLIAMS, is also known by the following names: Geejay Arriola, Geej Lang, and Geej Langlois.

 Geej in a reunion concert with MEBUYAN, December 2016, Davao City, Philippines